danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 with WHO.

 Many of the UK actions and advice are good and helpful, if late.
-Catastrophic mistakes were made in the UK but they can't be fixed, and we have to deal with what we have.
-We are not Brazil and we are not the US with their disasterous approaches to public policy, and even though our UK-level leadership is evidently lacking, we do have a fair chance from now on.
-Alas we are also not Germany, South Korea or New Zealand, each of which implement WHO guidelines on best medical practice and none of which rely on any one collection of computer source code.
+Catastrophic mistakes were made in the UK which can be mitigated in part even now.
+The UK is not Brazil or the US with their disasterous approaches to public policy, and with poor UK-level leadership we do have a fair chance from now on.

 Scotland is in a different situation to England it would seem, and if quick action is taken now perhaps Scotland can have a reduced impact.
-On 25th March 2020 Scotland announced it was setting up a [Scotland-specific COVID-19 science advisory body](https://news.gov.scot/news/new-expert-group-to-study-spread-of-covid-19) with the Chief Medical Officer Dr Catherine Calderwood and Nicola Sturgeon quoted as saying at the press conference that different suppression rules may be needed in Scotland and different parts of Scotland.
+On 25th March 2020 Scotland announced it was setting up a [Scotland-specific COVID-19 science advisory body](https://news.gov.scot/news/new-expert-group-to-study-spread-of-covid-19) with the (now-sacked) Chief Medical Officer Dr Catherine Calderwood and First Minister Nicola Sturgeon quoted as saying at the press conference that different suppression rules may be needed in Scotland and different parts of Scotland.
 On 6th April 2020 Dr Calderwood resigned.
 Perhaps her successor will be more willing to consider implementing WHO recommendations and research summaries, and more willing to mobilie the many trained contact-tracing staff throughout Scotland who are not reported as having been used yet at all.

 Every local council in England and Scotland (Wales and Northern Ireland unknown) employs thousands of contact tracing staff as part of their Environmental Health responsibilities.
 These officers have not been activated in either country (as of early April 2020) despite their core expertise being tracing outbreaks of measles and other infectious diseases.
 Any one local council could have implemented this: COVID-19 is all about localised clusters.
+That is not a failing of UK-level government, and it impacts on us locally.
+An app cannot make up for this skill.

 Action Items relevant through March 2020
 ========================================

+(need to revisit this section now we are in April)

 * Keyworkers must require their childcare/school facilities to practice distancing among the children.
 The UK science advice says that children must